 other vice crimes such as prostitution, gambling and alcohol.

 Ricky Davis joined Monroe County Sheriff's Office in 1996 as a Dispatch Radio Operator and later that year, graduated from Basic Mandate.
-Once he became a Deputy Sheriff, Ricky worked in the Jail Division from 1997-1998 and then transferred to the Patrol Division in 1998.
-While in Patrol, Ricky was promoted to Sergeant in 1998.
-During his tenure in Patrol, he also achieved his General Instructor Certification, Firearms Instructor Certification, served as the primary Weapons Instructor and Armorer, served as a Fatality Accident Reconstruction Investigator, served as a Field Training Officer and served as a member of the MCSO SWAT Team.
+Once he became a Deputy Sheriff, Ricky worked in the Jail Division.
+He was then transferred to the Patrol Division in 1998 and promoted to Sergeant.
 In 2013, Ricky was transferred to the Criminal Investigations Division as a Narcotics Officer and served there until his promotion of Lieutenant in 2015.
 As a Lieutenant, Ricky worked in the Jail Division from 2015-2017 and the Patrol Division from 2017-2018.
 In 2018, Ricky was promoted to Captain of the Jail Division and then transferred to Captain of the Criminal Investigations Division in 2019.
-Captain Davis has over 2,900 hours of training during his career.

 Eric M. Davis